- A new strain of HIV has been discovered in the Netherlands.

 “I think it’s a cause for renewed focus,” he said.
-“We’ve really been able to move HIV, AIDS, from a deadly disease to a chronic one.
+“We’ve been able to move HIV, AIDS, from a deadly disease to a chronic one.

 “The battle against viruses is a never-ending one,” he continued.
 “I think that from a public health perspective, we should focus on prophylactic care.”

-Pitts added that he thinks one of the lessons from COVID-19 is that testing is an “unappreciated weapon against viruses” and that it should remind us that by testing more regularly, we could develop new, more sophisticated, and less expensive tests.
+Pitts added that one of the lessons from COVID-19 is that testing is an “unappreciated weapon against viruses” and that it should remind us that by testing more regularly, we could develop new, more sophisticated, and less expensive tests.